saleor/saleor-docs/docs/dashboard/orders.md

 ### Order filters

 To automatically filter orders, use the drop-down menu and view orders by date or fulfillment status.
-Sorting by status brings up a second menu from which you can choose Fulfilled, Partially Fulfilled, or Unfilled Orders.
+Sorting by status brings up a second menu from which you can choose _Fulfilled_, _Partially Fulfilled_, or _Unfilled Orders_.
 Click [[Add filter]] to apply the filter.

 You can also manually search specific information, such as key words or names, using the Search Orders field.
 The filter is dynamically applied as you type.